XDonvi/dfa-lft/README.md

-# dfa_lft
-Deterministic Finite Automaton - LFT course project - Version 1.4.4
+##Deterministic Finite Automaton - LFT course project - Version 1.4.4

 Please read MANUAL.txt for more info about it.